Next Ticket Out: Plot

 During a family dinner, Sarah (Amanda Seyfried) reveals she and Scott plan to move to Portland, shocking the family.
 Barbara (Jeanne Tripplehorn) tells Bill (Bill Paxton) that she discovered that Marilyn (Sissy Spacek) is working with the Evangelists and confesses that she hired her at the casino, prompting Bill to fire Barbara from the casino.
 The following day, Bill and Tommy (Adam Beach) fire Marilyn from the casino and retrieve information from her computer.

 Bill wants to tell Nicki (Chloë Sevigny) that Joey (Shawn Doyle) is responsible for Roman's death, but is unable to say anything as she is struggling with her infertility.
 Bill also faces a PR nightmare when Barbara attends an event, and suggests that married women rely on prescription drugs in their lives.
 This allows his opponent, Leslie Usher (Amy Aquino), to use it against him in a debate, and Bill demands that Barbara recant her statement.
 Bill also learns that Margie (Ginnifer Goodwin) is marrying Goran (Steve Bacic) and confronts her at her casino office.
 During this, they share a kiss, which is overseen by Marilyn.
 Marilyn confronts Bill and Barbara, believing that he is having an affair and planning to reveal it to the public to ruin his image.

 Alby (Matt Ross) is questioned over Dale's suicide, and he suggests the apartment was bought by Dale but does not disclose his relationship.
 He is later visited by Nicki, who asks him to leave Juniper Creek.
 During this, he sees Roman's ghost (Harry Dean Stanton) scolding him, and he refuses Nicki's offer.
 After being told by Barbara that Joey was involved in her father's death, Nicki angrily takes Wanda (Melora Walters) and her kids to her house, avoiding J.J. (Željko Ivanek) at all costs.
 Nicki angrily confronts Bill for not revealing it, although they reconcile later that night when Bill says he was just waiting for the right moment.

 Margie starts reconsidering her marriage with Goran after he starts developing feelings for her, but she still moves him into her house to help build their "marriage".
 Seeing him, Bill decides to play tetherball with him, where he turns aggressive and manages to punch Goran in the face.
 Barbara is called by Marilyn, who has deduced that she is lying over her relationship with Bill and Margie, but Barbara denies it.
 Bill also visits Sarah at her apartment, telling her he will not intervene in her plans and supports her decision.
 On a TV appearance with their children, Bill and Barbara deflect Barbara's comment, but Bill surprises by supporting his wife's comments.
-Later, the Henricksons throw a birthday party for Teenie (Bella Thorne), while also giving an apron to Sarah before she leaves.
+Later, the Henricksons throw a birthday party for Teenie (Bella Thorne), while also giving a quilt to Sarah before she leaves.